The Suomi National Polar-orbiting Partnership (S-NPP) and Joint Polar Satellite System (JPSS) satellites include a Direct

 The Field Terminal Support (FTS) system provides Mission Support Data (including auxiliary and ancillary data), software, and documentation to Field Terminal Integrators and DB users.
 The auxiliary data on FTS includes the Two-Line Element Sets (TLE) that are used to determine the location of the satellite.

 The JPSS Ground Segment implemented the FTS capability in the Government Resources for Algorithm Verification, Independent Test and Evaluation (GRAVITE) system boundary in 2017 and operated FTS through mid-2021.
 The JPSS Ground Segment’s Data Products and Management Services (DPMS), Office of Satellite and Product Operations (OSPO), Office of Satellite Ground Services (OSGS), and NOAA Office of the Chief Information Officer (OCIO) Service Delivery Division (SDD) transitioned FTS to OSPO’s Environmental Satellite Processing Center (ESPC) and the NOAA Website Operations Center (WOC) in 2021.
 OSPO plans to assume responsibility for FTS Operations and Maintenance (O&M) after a successful handover, in mid-2021.

+The ESPC automatically ingests data from the FTS interfaces, including the JPSS Common Ground System.
+The ESPC’s Product Distribution and Access (PDA) distributes the data to the NOAA WOC where FTS users access the MSD, software, and documents through the FTS Web Portal.
 The FTS Portal is now operational.
 Access to the FTS web portal is through a self-registration process and all customers around the world will be granted access.
-To access the FTS web portal please go to the JPSS FTS User Guide (Word|PDF)
+To access the FTS portal please go to the FTS Web Portal.